LambdaSharp/LambdaSharpTool/Docs/syntax/Module-Import.md

 <dt><code>Scope</code></dt>
 <dd>

 The <code>Scope</code> attribute specifies which functions need to have access to this item.
 The <code>Scope</code> attribute can be a comma-separated list or a YAML list of function names.
-If all function need the item, then <code>all</code> can be used as a wildcard.
-In addition, the <code>public</code> can be used to export the item from the module.
+If all functions need the item, then <code>all</code> can be used as a wildcard.
+In addition, <code>public</code> can be used to export the item from the module.
+Alternatively, <code>stack</code> can be used to make the item available only in a nested stack.

 <i>Required</i>: No